-- conflict with increasing commercial vehicle traffic
+- increasing commercial & heavy vehicle traffic

-- historically limited provisions for cycling & walking
+- limited provisions for cycling & walking

-- close proximity of industrial & residential areas
+- close proximity of industrial areas

 Most main roads in the PA/E Council Area now have on-road painted bike lanes.
 These roads are maintained by DPTI & are designed to ‘allocate’ a specific road space for bicycle use.
 Some lanes are ‘timed’ (usually operating 7-9am and 4-6pm) & some are ‘full time’, policed by both SAPOL & Council staff.